-14. For comparative purposes, please estimate the quality of the following flows in this reach for your craft and skill level.
+18. For comparative purposes, please estimate the quality of the following flows in this the bypass reach for your craft and skill level.
 In making your evaluations, consider all the flow dependent characteristics that contribute to a high quality trip (WW challenge, WW play, safety, aesthetics, and length of run).
 If you do not feel comfortable evaluating a flow you have not seen, leave that row blank.

-1.Totally unacceptable 2.
+Bypass Flow (cfs) 2.Totally unacceptable 2.
 Moderately unacceptable 3.
 Marginal 4.
 Moderately acceptable 5.
 Totally acceptable

-250 cfs -
+200 cfs

+25 30 0 cfs

-300 cfs
+4 300 cfs

-350 cfs
+3 5 0 0 cfs

-400 cfs
+6 400 cfs

-450 cfs
+70450 cfs

-500 cfs
+8 500 cfs

-550 cfs
+90 550 cfs

-600 cfs
+10 600 cfs

-650 cfs
+110 650 cfs

-700 cfs
+12 700 cfs

-From a recreational perspective what is the minimum acceptable flow for this run?
+19. Using flows calculated for the bypass reach, From a recreational perspective what is the minimum acceptable flow for this run in cfs?
 The minimum acceptable is the lowest flow you would return to boat, not the minimum flow necessary to navigate.

-For you, what is the optimum flow for this run? --
+20. For you, what is the optimum flow for this-the bypass reachrun?

-15. Boating opportunities on the Project reach of the Weber River are? (choose one per row) -- ----------------------
+1921.
+Boating opportunities on the Project reach of the Weber River are....? (choose one per row)

 1.Worse than average 2.Average 3.Better than average 4.Excellent 5.Among the very best

+Compared to

+the Weber River

+WW play park:

+• Compared to

+other rivers

+within a one-

+hour drive: -

-Compared to other rivers within a one-hour drive:
+Compared to

-Compared to other rivers in northern Utah:
+other rivers in

+northern Utah: - -

+Compared to

-Compared to other rivers in Utah/Idaho:
+other rivers in

+Utah/Idaho /WY :

+Compared to

-Compared to other rivers in the USA:
+other rivers in

+the USA: